viveknarula1980/LoanContract/README.md

 .Repay Loan: Borrowers can input the amount they wish to repay, and the frontend will interact with the repayLoan function.
 .View Loan Details: Borrowers can check their loan details, including the principal, interest rate, due amount, and amount paid.
 .Check Outstanding Balance: Borrowers can view how much is left to repay

+## Contributing:

+Contributions are welcome!
+Please open an issue to discuss proposed changes or submit a pull request.